wavemaker/docs/learn/app-development/ui-design/themes.md

 :::important
 For the Enterprise version, the custom themes will be available once they are published to the EDN and approved by the EDN Admin, without needing to import.

+For more information, see [How to Publish a Theme to EDN](/learn/app-development/ui-design/creating-themes#publishing-the-theme).
 :::

 ### Import Theme